 Summary: 2

-No sustainable investment objective 2
+No sustainable investment objective 3

 Environmental or social characteristics of the

 financial product 3

 Investment strategy 3

 Proportion of investments 3

 Monitoring of environmental or social

 characteristics 3

 Methodologies 3

 Data sources and processing 4

 Limitations to methodologies and data 4

 Due Diligence 4

 Engagement policies 4

-Designated reference benchmark 4
+Designated reference benchmark 5

-Contact us 5
+Contact us 6

-Summary
+Summary:

-The investment objective of the Fund is to provide a combination of investment growth and income, the Fund will seek to achieve its objective on an active basis.
+The Fund's investment objective is to provide income, primarily by investing in emerging market corporate bonds.
+The Fund will seek to achieve its objective on an active basis.